Basic Components

 Every surveydown survey is composed of a survey and an app, defined in two separate files:

-• survey.qmd: This file is where you define all of the main survey content, such as pages, questions, and navigation buttons.
-It is a standard Quarto document, so you can use any text editor or IDE to insert text, images, etc. just like you would in any Quarto document.
-See the survey.qmd section for details.
+• survey.qmd: A Quarto document that contains the main survey content, such as pages, questions, and navigation buttons.
+It is a standard Quarto document, so you can use any text editor or IDE to insert content.

 Note